ibexa/documentation-developer/docs/release_notes/ez_platform_v1.12.0.md

     This release changes the way of loading React to avoid a case where it was loaded twice and caused errors.
     Take this into consideration if you user React in your own implementation.

-    See [this PR](https://github.com/ezsystems/PlatformUIBundle/pull/906) for more information.
+    For more information, see [this PR](https://github.com/ezsystems/PlatformUIBundle/pull/906).